 A list of 20 prioritised reclamation objects has been drawn up and is updated on the basis of the results of studies showing changes in the status of the respective objects.
-An object may be anything from measures designed to improve dam safety, or large-scale ground installation projects, to out-and-out nature conservation in the form of water treatment, planting or installation of nesting boxes for birds.
+An object may be anything from measures designed to improve dam safety, or largescale ground installation projects, to out-and-out nature conservation in the form of water treatment, planting or installation of nesting boxes for birds.
 Boliden's interventions in older abandoned mining areas are often aimed at complementing the old techniques with new and improved methods.
 One of Boliden's ambitions for the period from 2014 to 2018 is to complete reclamation of minimum five prioritised objects.

-Habitats restored Type of activity Size, ha Start End Stekenjokk tailings pond Dam safety measures 2014 2016 Laver Dam safety measures and reclamation work 12 2014 2018 Gillervattnet tailings pond Reclamation work 300 2014 n/a Saxberget Dam safety measures small dams - 2014 2014 Enåsen Reclamation of old industrial area 20 2012 2014 Forests Own deposition forest conservation 100 2014 2014
+Habitats restored Type of activity Size, ha Start End

+Stekenjokk Dam safety measures

+• • - 2014 2017

+Laver Dam safety measures

+and reclamation work 12 2014 2018

+Gillervattnet Reclamation work 300 2014 2017

+Näsliden Reclamation work 5 2015 2016

+Forests Own deposition forest

+conservation (30) 2015 2015

-MM1- Amount of land disturbed or rehabilitated
+MM1 Amount of land disturbed or rehabilitated